3-2-4/Kahoot-Spammer/README.md

 # [CLICK HERE TO FORK](https://repl.it/github/Jeydin21/Kahoot-Spammer)
 Need a distraction?
 Is your teacher hosting a Kahoot?
 Well, there's certainly nothing better to do than...FLOOD THE KAHOOT WITH BOTS!!!

 Well, you can actually do it, for free!
-No more ened to use those CPU depriving Kahoot spammers you find on Google, this bot can send hundreds of bots into a single Kahoot game, and they can actually answer the questions and get them right!
+No more need to use those CPU depriving Kahoot spammers you find on Google that can only send a limited amount of bots for the price of a few dollars, no this bot can send hundreds of bots into a single Kahoot game, and they can actually answer the questions and get them right!

 Start by forking this repository.
 The best option is to host it from [repl.it](https://repl.it), as if you run it on your local host, your computer might suffer some damage as sending hundreds of bots into a Kahoot game kinda takes up a lot of RAM...